aliengreen/3DPrint-Connect/README.md

 ## Limitations

 - The software doesn't generate preview images inserted in the G-code that QIDI can understand.
 Consequently, QIDI makes its proprietary thumbnail format.
 I'm unsure of how to generate thumbnails specifically for QIDI.
-- g-code is not compressed before send to the printer.
-Again, QIDI uses proprietary compression format to compress gcode files which is named by the `.gcode.tz` extension.
-Yes,  compression format differs from the 'tz' file format used by Linux.
+- Once again, QIDI uses a proprietary compression format to compress gcode files, which are named with the `.gcode.tz` extension.
+Yes, this compression format differs from the 'tz' file format used by Linux.
+Therefore, the application uses QIDI's command line utility `VC_compress_gcode` to compress `.gcode` files before sending them to the printer.
+Consequently, I can't control the compression action behavior.